Friedrich Lütge: Leipzig in the 1940s

 War ended in May 1945 and the western two thirds of what had been Germany was divided into four military occupation zones.
 Leipzig had been liberated from National Socialism in April 1945 by the US army, but a different division of Germany had already been agreed between the leaders of the victorious powers whereby Leipzig should be administered as part of the Soviet occupation zone.
 The American military commanders agreed that Friedrich Lütge, as a "non-party comrade" and a member of the anti-Nazi Confessing church should be appointed post-war rector of the Handelshochschule Leipzig.
 There were additional curatorial responsibilities.
 When the American troops withdrew from Leipzig in July 1945 the Soviet commanders who moved in were content to confirm his appointment.
 In 1946 the academy was merged into the University Faculty for Economics and Social Sciences and Lütge, now on the Leipzig university payroll, was appointed dean.

 Lütge was no fan of Communism.
 He characterised the Communist Party and the National Socialist Party as "warring brothers from the same root" ("feindliche Brüder des gleichen Stammes") He therefore did what he could to resist state mandated appointments of party-line goal oriented Marxist professors to his faculty.
 That led to accusations that he was trying to block denazification and to protect Nazis.
-The university nominated him to take over as dean of their new social sciences faculty but the Soviet Zone administration for popular education (Deutsche Verwaltung für Volksbildung) then rejected the appointment because of his political stance.
-Before his position could become any more difficult, in September 1946 Lütge accepted a chair in political economics at the Ludwig Maximilian University of Munich and relocated to the US occupation zone (after May 1949 part of West Germany) to take up his new position.
+Leipzig University nominated him to take over as dean of their new social sciences faculty but the Soviet Zone administration for popular education (Deutsche Verwaltung für Volksbildung) then rejected the appointment because of his political stance.
+Before his position could become any more difficult, in September 1946, Lütge accepted a chair in political economics at the Ludwig-Maximilians-Universität München and relocated to the US occupation zone (after May 1949 part of West Germany) to take up his new position.
 The Munich job also came with directorship of the Economic History Seminar that had been created at the university by Jakob Strieder back in the 1920s.